OpenFPGAduino/docs/README.md

 # The openFPGAduino User Manual

-openFPGAduino is a open source hardware porject.
+openFPGAduino is a open source hardware project.
 ![](main.jpg)
 The live demo